-Students should download the attached files and begin the application process.
-There will be a meeting on October 31, 2018 in 226 at 2:30 to learn more about our club and how members are selected.
+Students should see the NHS Faculty Advisor to get the required forms.
 They will also be asked to provide two letters of recommendation from adults outside of the school community.
 All staff and coaches are invited to comment on each candidate’s integrity, character, and leadership potential as has been demonstrated in their interactions with the student.

 Transfer students that have already been inducted at their previous school are automatically considered members of our chapter.
 They should introduce themselves to the advisor at their earliest convenience and provide a copy of their certificate and/or membership card from their previous chapter.
 They are expected to attend meetings, participate in projects, and document 10 service hours per quarter.

-In some instances, the student’s previous chapter will require a lower average than our chapter requires If the student is already a member, but has a lower average than our minimum, they are given one semester to raise their average to meet this requirement.
+In some instances, the student’s previous chapter will require a lower average than our chapter requires If the student is already a member, but has a lower average than our minimum, they are given three quarters to raise their average to meet this requirement.

-Transfer students will be formally recognized at our induction ceremony in November.
+Transfer students will be formally recognized at the first induction ceremony after their enrollment.